Make Your Organisation Stand Out with Integrated Sustainability Reporting

 You will have likely heard of the recent Zero Carbon Bill introduced by the New Zealand government, a piece of legislation that aims to reduce the country’s carbon emissions to net zero by 2050.

 This will require a massive nation-wide shift to a low emissions economy if we are to reach the targets laid out in the legislation.
-While the legislation does not yet outline the specific requirements for organisations, they will probably be similar to those United Kingdom’s Change Act (the act that the NZ bill is based on).

 So what does that mean for organisations in New Zealand?